Budgeting as a New Doctor

 But the hard work can pay off.
 A doctor’s median annual salary is around $208,000.
 That’s a significant increase from the $60,000 average annual salary a first-year resident earns.

 If you’re a doctor, the beginning of your career marks a new phase of your earning power.
 It’s also a prime opportunity to get yourself on sound financial footing, including paying off your medical school loans.
-That’s why budgeting for doctors is so important.
-These strategies could help you reach your financial goals.
+That’s why budgeting is so important for doctors.
+These strategies can help you reach your financial goals.

 Resist the Urge to Start Spending Right Away

 After years of hard work and sacrifice, you may be tempted to treat yourself.
 But don’t go wild.
 “I think lifestyle creep is the biggest danger we see [among new doctors],” says Brian Walsh, CFP, senior manager, financial planning for SoFi.
-Leveling up early in your career doesn’t just potentially wreak havoc on your savings and financial health, it can also negatively impact the way you spend.
+Leveling up early in your career can wreak havoc on your savings and financial health while setting unsustainable spending habits that are hard to break.

-To establish good spending habits, use a cash or debit card for purchases, Walsh suggests.
-Also, automate your finances whenever possible.
-For instance, pre-schedule your bill payments and set up automatic contributions to your retirement account.
+Automate your finances whenever possible.
+For instance, preschedule your bill payments and set up automatic contributions to your retirement account.

 Get Serious About Savings